MPA Combined Master's Degrees

 Even when an established graduate-to-graduate degree program does not exist, students can receive a master's degree in public affairs in conjunction with another graduate degree.
 Examples would be a Graduate-to-Graduate degree in public affairs and urban and regional planning or public health.
 Information about combined degree programs is available from the SPPA Admissions Coordinator, Anne Barber.
 Appointments with Anne may be made through Calendly.

 University policy requires that prior administrative approval be granted, and a minimum of 60 semester hours of graduate credit be completed to receive two master's degrees.
 However, courses taken to satisfy one unit's requirements also may be applied to meet the other unit's requirements.
 Some credits can be shared when one master’s degree requires, or both master’s degrees require, more than 30 semester hours of graduate credit.
 (No more than ¼ of the credits necessary for one degree may be composed of coursework taken for the other degree.)
 In all cases, combined degree programs require at least 60 semester hours of graduate credit and each unit's degree requirements must be met.
 See the Graduate College Manual, section X. G.

 Separate applications for admission to public affairs and to the other academic unit are required.
+Students will be expected to meet the admission requirements of the respective programs, including taking the requisite admission examinations and providing the appropriate admission materials.
+The two academic units will make admission decisions independently.
 When applying to each unit, please indicate on the Graduate College Application that you are applying for a combined degree program with public affairs and the other unit.

-As a member of a graduate-to-graduate degree program, students may pay the greater of the two programs' tuition costs.
+As a member of a Graduate-to-Graduate combined degree program, students may pay the greater of the two programs' tuition costs.
 Students are encouraged to consult the Graduate College to determine the tuition amount.